seanpmaxwell/model-initializer/README.md

   - `obj`:
     - If there is a props key: The default value will be an object generated by the `props` key.
     - If there is no prop key: If an object type is not optional, nullable, or an array, then you must supply a valid default to prevent a bad object from getting attached.
 Object arrays will just use an empty array as the default.
 If an object is nullable then `null` will be used as the default.
-  - `email`: empty string
-  - `color`: `#FFFFFF` that's the hex code for white
   - `pk` and `fk`: `-1`

-### Objects and the "any" type
+### `obj` and `any` types
 - If you have an an object with a distinct set of properties you should use the `obj` type which requires the `props` key.
 - If you have a dynamic object you might want to use the `any` type.
 Technically it can be used for any type but beyond dynamic objects there's really no point.
-If you pass a named type-map with the props key with `any` you will still have typesafe `pick` functions **BUT** Using `pick` with the `any` type is unsafe cause `props` is not a required property.
-If you want to use `pick` with an `any` you need to know based on context if pick is safe to use.
+If you use a named type-map with `any` type in the schema you will still have typesafe (but not necessarily runtime safe) `pick` functions.
+- **IMPORTANT, DANGER** Using `pick` with the `any` type is potentially unsafe cause `props` is not a required property.
+If you want to use `pick` with an `any` you need to know -based on your particular context- if `pick` is safe to use.
-- `refine` and `default` are both required with `any` and must still return a type-safe value.
+- `refine` and `default` are both required with `any` (although `default` is not required for `?any`) and must still return a type-safe value.
+The `refine` function will be all that is used for validation (but for the `default` value and the `new`/`isValid` functions).

-### Arrays/Emails/Colors
+- `?any` exists and will allow an optional type.
+- `null` is always a valid value for `any` items.
+If you don't want to allow null check for it in the `refine` function.

+### Arrays, Dates, and String formats
 - Validation only works for one-dimensional arrays.
 If you have nested arrays set the type to `object` and write your own `refine` function.
-- There is a built-in regex to check the email and color formats.
-If you want to use your own, set the type to string and pass your own `refine` function.
-Note that an empty string counts as a valid email and will be used as the default value if the email is not optional.
+- Any validate date whether string or number will pass the date validation test.
+If you want it converted to a `Date` (or some other) object use the `transform` function.
+- If you want to set a format for strings use can use the optional `format` property.
+Each format also includes a default value as well.
+The current formats and their defaults are:
+  - `email`: `''` (Note that an empty string counts as a valid email)
+  - `color` (a hexcode) `'#ffffff'`
+  - `nonemp` (any non-empty string) `_`
 - All regexes used for validation can be accessed via the `rgxs` prop and you don't need to call `.test`: `MI.rgxs.email("some string")`

 ### PK (primary-key) and FK (foreign-key)
 - These are used to represent relational database keys.
-The defaults are `-1` and the range is automatically `> -1`.
+The defaults are `-1`.
   - `pk` cannot have any properties set on it.
   - For `fk` the only properties you can set are `type`, and `default`.
 You can set `default` ONLY if `nullable` in which cause you can set the default to be `-1` or `null` only.
   - There reason defaults are `-1` is cause primary keys should be set to a positive number by the database, so `-1` is used to represent a record that has not been saved in the database yet.
 I use postgres where convention is to use the `SERIAL` type for database keys.

-### Validation
+### Some special notes on validation
 - Validation of values and not just types will be done both in the `isValid` function and in the `new` function before setting a value passed from a partial.
 Default values (if you passed your own custom default) will also be validated.
 The reason I decided to make it throw errors instead of just return a boolean is so we can read the name of the property that failed and see exactly where the validation failed.
 If you don't want it throw errors you should wrap `isValid` and `new` in `try/catch` blocks and handle the error message and values manually.

 #### The `MI.test()` function